 Durability

-Moderate — built for mixed hobby and light professional use; it handles routine jobs well but long-term heavy industrial duty would benefit from dedicated commercial machines.
+Moderate for mixed hobby and light professional use.
+It may handle routine jobs well, but heavy industrial duty would be better served by dedicated commercial machines.

 Key Benefits